Christopher Bollas: Early life and education

 Bollas was born in the United States in Washington, DC.
-He grew up in Laguna Beach, California, and later graduated in history from UC Berkeley in 1967.
-As an undergraduate Bollas studied intellectual history with Carl Schorske, and psychoanalytical anthropology with Alan Dundes.
-From 1967 to 1969 he trained in child counselling at the East Bay Activity Center in Oakland, California and from 1969 to 1973 he was the first graduate of the Program in Adult Psychotherapy at the University of Buffalo.
-At the University of Buffalo he earned a PhD in English Literature and studied with Norman Holland, Leslie Fiedler, Murray Schwartz, Michel Foucault, René Girard and with the Heideggerian psychoanalyst Heinz Lichtenstein.
-While at Smith College, to earn an MSW, he visited the Austen Riggs Center (where he was to become Director of Education a decade later) and met Erik Erikson who became a mentor early on in his career and was to be of singular influence for the next twenty years.
-He qualified in psychoanalysis at the Institute of Psychoanalysis in London in 1977 and in Adult Psychotherapy from the Tavistock Clinic in 1978.
-Those teachers and figures whom he knew and who helped diversify his thinking were Arnold Modell, John Bowlby, Marion Milner, André Green, Herbert Rosenfeld, Janine Chasseguet-Smirgel, Joseph J. Sandler, J.-B. Pontalis, Nina Coltart, and Paula Heimann.
+He grew up in Laguna Beach, California.

+He graduated in history from UC Berkeley in 1967.
+As an undergraduate, he studied intellectual history with Carl Schorske, and psychoanalytical anthropology with Alan Dundes.
+From 1967 to 1969 he trained in child counselling at the East Bay Activity Center in Oakland, California, and from 1969 to 1973 he was the first graduate of the Program in Adult Psychotherapy at the University of Buffalo.
+At the University at Buffalo he earned a PhD in English Literature, and studied with Norman Holland, Leslie Fiedler, Murray Schwartz, Michel Foucault, René Girard and with the Heideggerian psychoanalyst Heinz Lichtenstein.
+While at Smith College, to earn an MSW, Bollas visited the Austen Riggs Center (where he was to become director of Education a decade later) and met Erik Erikson, who became a mentor early in his career, and was to be of singular influence for the next twenty years.
+Bollas qualified in psychoanalysis at the Institute of Psychoanalysis in London in 1977 and in Adult Psychotherapy from the Tavistock Clinic in 1978.
+Teachers and figures who helped diversify his thinking included Arnold Modell, John Bowlby, Marion Milner, André Green, Herbert Rosenfeld, Janine Chasseguet-Smirgel, Joseph J. Sandler, J.-B. Pontalis, Nina Coltart, and Paula Heimann.

 Career

 Bollas was a professor of English at the University of Massachusetts Amherst in the middle 1980s.
-Concordant with his career in literary and cultural studies, Bollas has worked as a psychotherapist since 1967.
+Concordant with his career in literary and cultural studies, he has worked as a psychotherapist since 1967.
 His early clinical career focused on children with autism and schizophrenia.
-He was the first Honorary Non Medical Consultant at the London Clinic of Psychoanalysis, visiting professor in psychoanalysis at the Istituto di Neuropsichiatria Infantile of the University of Rome from 1978 to 1998, Director of Education at the Austen Riggs Center from 1985 to 1988 and one of the literary editors of the works of D.W.
+He was the first honorary non-medical consultant at the London Clinic of Psychoanalysis, visiting professor in psychoanalysis at the Istituto di Neuropsichiatria Infantile of the University of Rome from 1978 to 1998, Director of Education at the Austen Riggs Center from 1985 to 1988, and one of the literary editors of the works of D.W.
 Winnicott.
 He became a British citizen in 2010.

 Work

-Bollas is most widely known for his psychoanalytical writings and some of his ideas have had a wide dissemination; indeed, he is one of the most widely read authors in the field of psychoanalysis.
-His theory of "the unthought known"—that as infants we are informed by many ideas conveyed through action rather than thinking that become part of our unconscious—has been of particular significance, although other concepts "the transformational object", "violent innocence", "extractive introjection", "psychic genera and the receptive unconscious" and "human idiom" have been widely influential in the clinical field.
+Bollas is most widely known for his psychoanalytical writings.
+Some of his ideas have had a wide dissemination; he is one of the most widely read authors in the field of psychoanalysis.
+His theory of "the unthought known" —that as infants we are informed by many ideas conveyed through action rather than thinking that become part of our unconscious—has been of particular significance, although other concepts "the transformational object", "violent innocence", "extractive introjection", "psychic genera and the receptive unconscious" and "human idiom" have been widely influential in the clinical field.